-Together with our students, we explore the Earth system for the challenges of the future.
+Together with our students, we research the Earth system for the challenges of the future.

-Geoscientists investigate the interrelationships and interactions of the “System Earth”, the geosphere, hydrosphere, biosphere and atmosphere.
-They are concerned with the structure and evolution of the earth and its habitats.
-The results of geoscientific research are of great importance, e.g. for the protection against natural disasters or for the sustainable use of our finite resources.
-Geosciences are therefore essential in a society that cares about sustainable management in order to preserve our earth for future generations.
+Geoscientists research the interrelationships and interactions of the “System Earth”, the geosphere, hydrosphere, biosphere and atmosphere.
+They deal with the structure and evolution of the earth and its habitats.
+The results of geoscientific research are of great importance, e.g. for protection against natural disasters or for the sustainable use of our finite resources.
+Geosciences are therefore essential in a society for which sustainable management is important in order to preserve our earth for future generations.

 The application is submitted in two halves:

 2) In person at the Student Record Office, located in the Halbmondstraße 6, Room 0.034.
 Here you will find the date for the enrolment in person at the Student Record Office.

 Information on the kick-off event at the FAU for the winter semester 2022/23 can be found here.

 Information on review courses (crashcourse chemistry) can be found here (German).

 Introductory Event, Preparation and Bridging Courses

 the introductory event for the Bachelor of Geosciences will take place on the 12th of October 2022 at 9 am and for the Master of Geosciences on the 12th of October 2022 at 11 am in the lecture hall of Geology.
 This date also applies to students of the Master of Paleobiology.
 The introductory event for the Master GeoThermal Energy will take place on the 14th October 2022 at 11 am in the lecture hall of Geology.